tapwork/apnspembuild/README.md

 apnspembuild
 ============

-simple script to build your iOS push notification pem files
+simple shell script to build your iOS push notification pem files for development and production